 Plants of Concern and other CBG staff have been major contributors to a suite of conservation projects focused on Illinois’ north shore ravines.
 POC staff have led efforts to develop a rapid assessment protocol for land managers to use in evaluating ravine plant communities, and the program is working to find additional funding to finalize the tool and use it in comprehensive ravine assessment.
 In addition, long-term monitoring of rare species by Plants of Concern staff and volunteers is feeding efforts to control invasive plants along the ravines and north shore of Lake Michigan.
 Starti

-The Chicago Botanic Garden manages Project BudBurst, a web-based national citizen science program designed to engage the public in collecting data on the impacts of climate change on plants and ecosystems.
-Scientists at the Garden and across the country use observations of plant phenology (when plants annually leaf out, bloom, fruit, and die back) to draw conclusions about how changes in climate will impact the relationships between plants and their pollinators, agricultural and horticultural practices, and invasions of weedy species.
+The Chicago Botanic Garden manages Budburst, a web-based, national, citizen-science program designed to engage the public in collecting data on the effects of climate change on plants and ecosystems.
+Scientists at the Garden and across the country use observations of plant phenology (when plants annually leaf out, bloom, fruit, and die back) to draw conclusions about how changes in climate will affect the relationships between plants and their pollinators, agricultural and horticultural practices, and invasions of weedy species.

 Seed recruitment is predicted to be one of the most at-risk stages for plant regeneration in a changing climate.
 Seed dormancy break, germination, and seedling establishment are critical stages in plant regeneration, with consequences for plant fitness, population persistence, and colonization of new sites.
 Understanding how early life stages vary–among species and at the population level–is essential to accurately predicting responses to climate change and implementing successful restorations.